ayushidutta/image-annot-quirks/setup.md

 Setup involves the following steps.

+### Code Path

+Make sure that this 'image-annot-quirks' folder and its subfolders containing all code, are added to the MATLAB path in order to execute each function in MATLAB.

 ### Prepare the Feature Files
 To run different annotation models, you need to first extract the features and save them in a mat file.
 The matfile containing the features has 2 fields:
 - _ftr_ : The features matrix (No. of features X Feature dimension)